jbloom/phyloExpCM/_sources/acknowledgements.txt

 Citations
 ----------------
 Please cite `phyloExpCM`_ appropriately if you utilize it in any publications.

-The citations for `phyloExpCM`_ can be found on `Jesse Bloom`_'s webpage.
+The current citations for `phyloExpCM`_ are:

+    * Cite `An experimentally determined evolutionary model dramatically improves phylogenetic fit`_ if you use `phyloExpCM`_ with experimentally determined mutation rates and amino-acid preferences.

+    * Cite `An experimentally informed evolutionary model improves phylogenetic fit to divergent lactamase homologs`_ if you use `phyloExpCM`_ with free-parameter mutation rates and experimentally determined amino-acid preferences.

 .. include:: weblinks.txt